 Please fill out the attached list, indicating names and numbers of individuals who will be attending this year's banquet.
 Spaces are allotted for coordinators, judges, casualties and helpers.
 If more are needed please write in the role next to the names.
 Personnel from mine sites should have their expenses paid by their mine.
 By listing all individuals, names can be cross-referenced to ensure that they do not appear on two lists (some judges are also presenters).
-Please email your form back to (admin@saskmining.ca) by May 20th so that catering numbers can be verified.
+Please email your form back to (admin@saskmining.ca) by May 18th so that catering numbers can be verified.

 Team:

-Position Name Number Attendin Banquer g SMA Paid by Mine (yes/no)
+Position Name Number Attending Banquet Paid by SMA (yes/no) Paid by Mine (yes/no)

 Captain

 #2

 #3

 #4

 #5

 #6

 #7

 Coach

 Guide

 Liaison

 Helper/Casualty

 Judge

 Event Coordinator

 ERT Retiree

 Total

-- All personnel that are involved with the competition shall be invited to the Banquet as guests of the SMA. - SMA recommends that all volunteers are made aware of their own company's payment policy before accepting this role. - Each competing team will receive 24 banquet tickets.
+- All volunteers from non-SMA member companies who are involved in the competition and identified on the (Event Coordinator) sheets shall be invited to the Banquet as quests of the SMA. - SMA recommends that all volunteers are made aware of their own company's payment policy before accepting this role. - Each competing team will receive 24 banquet tickets.
 If a team requires additional banquet tickets, the cost is approx. \$55.00 each.
 Additional team tickets will be invoiced to the appropriate mining company.